Stanley Unwin (comedian): Comedy career

+In December 1959 Unwin appeared with Steve Race in a Boxing Day edition of the BBC Light Programme's Just Jazz in an early evening Saturday broadcast of the jazz record programme as "Professor Stanley Unwin, Professor of Jazz Studies at Brewflade University".

 In 1968, Unwin was invited to narrate "Happiness Stan", a six song fairy tale about a boy of the same name, taking up the entire side two of the Small Faces' album Ogdens' Nut Gone Flake, which reached number 1 in the UK Albums Chart.

 In 1969, Unwin appeared in Gerry Anderson's "Supermarionation" TV series The Secret Service, both in person and as the voice of the puppet character Father Stanley Unwin, whose appearance was based on him.
 Episodes typically comprised one or more scenes in which the character of Unwin would attempt to baffle opponents with his gobbledegook.
 When Lew Grade, Anderson's financial backer and head of distributor ITC, was introduced to the Unwinese dialogue, he cancelled the production on the basis that he believed viewers would not understand what Unwin was saying, despite the fact that such confusion was intentional.

 Though professionally retired in his later decades, Unwin still continued to make occasional appearances.
 In the 1970s, he appeared on The Max Bygraves Show on ITV, sometimes speaking normally and sometimes in gobbledegook.
 In the final episode, Bygraves tested a number of gobbledegook phrases on Unwin, who claimed that he could not understand them.
 In 1985, Unwin recorded with Suns of Arqa on their album Ark of the Arqans, providing spoken word accompaniment in Unwinese on the first three tracks.
 In 1987, he recorded again with Suns of Arqa on their track "Erasmus Meets The Earthling", featured on their album Seven, and a remixed version of this track was released again in the 1990s.
 He appeared as himself in a hospital scene of Inside Victor Lewis-Smith.
 In 1994, Unwin collaborated with British dance music act Wubble-U on their single "Petal"; on its re-release in 1998, the track ranked number 55 in the UK Chart.
 In 1998, Unwin made a cameo appearance in the Aardman Animations series Rex the Runt, as an accountant who speaks largely in fairly standard English, occasionally lapsing inexplicably into Unwinese.